danilo-montes-code/Petrichor/README.md

 ## Slash Commands
-`/rtp` - "roll the ping", chooses a random active member and pings them
+`/rtp` - "roll the ping", chooses a random active member and pings them `/pingus` - gets the latency of the bot

 #### Tutorials referenced
 * https://docs.replit.com/tutorials/python/build-basic-discord-bot-python